2025-10-02

 \[ \mathbf{Y} = \begin{bmatrix} 12 & 18 \\ 30 & 22 \end{bmatrix} \in \mathbb{R}^{2 \times 2}. \]

+Now, we have columns and rows.
 Each row represents a snapshot in time, and each column represents a person.

 To find the average number of apples per time period, we use the same weights as before (1/2 for each person).
 Multiplying the matrix by the weight vector gives a row-wise weighted sum:

-\[ \mathbf{w} = \begin{bmatrix} 1/2 \\ 1/2 \end{bmatrix}, \quad \bar{\mathbf{x}} = \mathbf{Y} \mathbf{w} = \begin{bmatrix} 12 & 18 \\ 30 & 22 \end{bmatrix} \begin{bmatrix} 1/2 \\ 1/2 \end{bmatrix} = \begin{bmatrix} 12\cdot 1/2 + 18\cdot 1/2 \\ 30\cdot 1/2 + 22\cdot 1/2 \end{bmatrix} = \begin{bmatrix} 15 \\ 26 \end{bmatrix}. \]
+\[ \mathbf{w} = \begin{bmatrix} 1/2 \\ 1/2 \end{bmatrix}, \quad \bar{\mathbf{x}} = \mathbf{Y} \mathbf{w} = \begin{bmatrix} 12 & 18 \\ 30 & 22 \end{bmatrix} \begin{bmatrix} 1/2 \\ 1/2 \end{bmatrix} = \begin{bmatrix} 15 \\ 26 \end{bmatrix}. \]

 Interpretation: Today, the average is 15 apples; tomorrow, the average is 26 apples.

-This shows that row-wise averaging is just taking a weighted sum across the columns for each row.
 Each row “collapses” into a single number representing the average for that time period.

 You are at a bar with your friend.
 You earn $60k/year.
 Your friend earns $70k/year.
 The simple average of your incomes is:

-\[ \bar{x} = \mathbf{x} \mathbf{w} = \begin{bmatrix} 60 & 70 \end{bmatrix} \begin{bmatrix} \frac{1}{2} \\[1mm] \frac{1}{2} \end{bmatrix} = \frac{1}{2}\cdot 60 + \frac{1}{2}\cdot 70 = 65 \text{ (k/year)} \]
+\[ \mathbf{x} = \begin{bmatrix} 60000 & 70000 \end{bmatrix}, \quad \mathbf{w} = \begin{bmatrix} \frac{1}{2} \\[1mm] \frac{1}{2} \end{bmatrix}, \] and the average is computed like \[ \bar{x} = \mathbf{x} \mathbf{w} = \begin{bmatrix} 60000 & 70000 \end{bmatrix} \begin{bmatrix} \frac{1}{2} \\[1mm] \frac{1}{2} \end{bmatrix} = \frac{1}{2}\cdot 60000 + \frac{1}{2}\cdot 70000 = 65000 \text{/year}. \]

-\[ \mathbf{x} = \begin{bmatrix} 60 & 70 & 1.07\times 10^{11} \end{bmatrix}, \quad \mathbf{w} = \begin{bmatrix} \frac{1}{3} \\[1mm] \frac{1}{3} \\[1mm] \frac{1}{3} \end{bmatrix} \]
+\[ \mathbf{x} = \begin{bmatrix} 60000 & 70000 & 1.07\times 10^{11} \end{bmatrix}, \quad \mathbf{w} = \begin{bmatrix} \frac{1}{3} \\[1mm] \frac{1}{3} \\[1mm] \frac{1}{3} \end{bmatrix} \]

-\[ \bar{x} = \mathbf{x} \mathbf{w} = \frac{1}{3}\cdot 60 + \frac{1}{3}\cdot 70 + \frac{1}{3}\cdot 1.07\times 10^{11} \approx 35.7 \text{ billion/year} \]
+\[ \bar{x} = \mathbf{x} \mathbf{w} = \frac{1}{3}\cdot 60000 + \frac{1}{3}\cdot 70000 + \frac{1}{3}\cdot 1.07\times 10^{11} \approx 35.7 \text{ B/year}. \]

-If the bartender next day bragged about earning 50k that night, we’d say: “It’s not that you earned 50k organically; a wealthy dude happened to be there that night.
-We can’t use this as evidence that your business is booming.”
+Clearly, treating Bill Gates the same as the others skews the average.
+In other words, if the bartender next day bragged about earning 50k that night, we’d say: “It’s not that you earned 50k organically; a wealthy dude happened to be there that night, that is not a typical night for you.

-Instead of treating Bill as equal to you two, we can give each person a weight \(w_i \in [0,1]\) to decide how much they count in the average.
-This weight \(w_i\) is equivalent to the fraction we used before in the arithmetic average, which before was simply \(\tfrac{1}{n}\).
-Our weights may take the from:
+Instead of treating Bill as equal to you two, we can give each person a weight \(w_i \in [0,1]\), deciding how much they count in the average.

 \[ \bar{x}_{\text{weighted}} = \sum_{i=1}^{n} w_i x_i, \quad \sum_{i=1}^{n} w_i = 1. \]